nayabatir1/fruggally/README.md

 # frugally - Amazon and Flipkart Product Price Tracker

 This is my first React Native unofficial project.
 The motivation for this project is, there are two main ecommerce platform in India [Amazon](https://amazon.in) and [Flipkart](https://www.flipkart.com).
 I needed to keep track of prices but I don't want to track them individually through each platform wishlist.
 Ofcource you can use third party service but they show a lot of ads and track user data.
-I need something that is light weight and donot track user data, no headache of login/singup etc.
+I need something that is light weight and donot track user data, no headache of login/singup etc. This project is following Atomic design pattern.

 ## Table of contents